daisy613/accountData/README.md

   - **symbol**: only used for bybit (_BTC, ETH, EOS, etc_)
   - **start**: the day your account was opened
   - **enabled**: true/false
-- if using [Darksheer's Crypto-PNL-Tracker](https://github.com/drksheer/Crypto-PNL-Tracker), place the files in the root of the tracker.
+2. Optional: If using [Darksheer's Crypto-PNL-Tracker](https://github.com/drksheer/Crypto-PNL-Tracker), place the files in the root of the tracker.
+3. Execute the `accountData.ps1` file from within a Powershell console or by double-clicking on it.
+4. Leave it running and it will collect new data every 10 minutes.
+When each cycle is complete, you will see the green `Import Complete` message.
+5. Profit!
-- submit any issues or enhancement ideas on the [Issues](https://github.com/daisy613/accountData/issues) page.
+6. _Submit any issues or enhancement ideas on the [Issues](https://github.com/daisy613/accountData/issues) page._

 ## Tips:
 - BTC: 1PV97ppRdWeXw4TBXddAMNmwnknU1m37t5